joshuagenders/Runic/README.md

 The oracle is (most likely a group of services) responsible for analysing the results from tests executed in a Runic test lab.
 The oracle should be designed so that the user can express the pre-conditions and expected outcomes for a test.
 The test can then be executed against any runes which match the pre-conditions.
 There may be a need to support several methods of expression, including external script execution.
 Possibly the use of hamcrest matchers.

 Some types of verification to support are:
- * Expressing preconditions to source results to verify back-end state
+ * Expressing predicates to source results to verify back-end state
- * Expressing preconditions to source results to verify front end funtionality or state
+ * Expressing predicates to source results to verify front end funtionality or state
  * Locating outliers in function and flow results in comparison to similar other result sets and averages
  * General statisticical analytics of performance characteristics